GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 }
 ```

-### Merged the "admin" and non-admin fields
+### Merged the "sensitive data" and non-sensitive-data fields

 Removed all the "unrestricted" fields (which were exposed via module `Expose Admin Data in the Schema`).
-Instead, a single field will now tackle all of its data, whether it is "admin" data or not.
+Instead, a single field will now tackle all of its data, whether it is "sensitive" data or not.

-To do this, fields will expose a schema element (whether a field argument, input field, or enum value), or not, depending on the GraphQL schema being exposed as "admin" or not.
+To do this, fields will expose a schema element (whether a field argument, input field, or enum value), or not, depending on the GraphQL schema being exposed as "sensitive" or not.
 (This is configured in block `Expose Admin Data in the Schema` from the Schema Configuration).

 For instance, field `Root.posts` has argument `filter`.
-When the GraphQL schema is configured to expose "admin" data, this input object exposes an additional input field `status`, enabling to filter posts by status `"draft"`, `"pending"` or `"trash"` (i.e. allowing to fetch private posts).
+When the GraphQL schema is configured to expose "sensitive" data, this input object exposes an additional input field `status`, enabling to filter posts by status `"draft"`, `"pending"` or `"trash"` (i.e. allowing to fetch private posts).

-The list of "admin" (or "unrestricted") fields which were removed, and what fields now handle their, is this one:
+The list of "sensitive" (or "unrestricted") fields which were removed, and what fields now handle their, is this one:

 Root: